seneeraj/NSE-STOCKS-SIGNAL-ENGINE/README.md

-# India Early Turnaround Engine
+# NSE Stocks Signal Engine

 A free-data research application for finding Indian companies whose fundamentals may be improving before the market fully recognises the change.